Finally, someone who understands!

 It’s about your life, and finding the way that works for you

-So you feel freer. . . in your writing, and your creative life.
+to write, create, feel freer. . . in your writing, and your creative life.

 Imagine your writing life and your everyday life in the ‘real’ world are linked.
 That there’s an inner and outer game as a writer you know, but somehow can’t live it fast enough to stay on your feet through the snarlies of life.
 And you have a guide to help you.
 A secret word to set you free to write.